-3. Add vanilla, ricotta cheese, and whole milk; mix to combine.
+3. Add vanilla, ricotta cheese, and whole milk and mix to combine.

 4. Add sifted flour and mix again to combine.

-5. Meanwhile, in a separate bowl, beat egg whites with a pinch of salt until they hold stiff peaks.
+5. In a separate bowl, beat egg whites with a pinch of salt until they hold stiff peaks.

-6. Fold 1/3 of the egg whites into the batter to lighten the mixture, then fold in remaining egg whites being careful not to deflate them.
+6. Fold ⅓ of the egg whites into the batter to lighten the mixture, then fold in the remaining egg whites being careful not to deflate them.

-7. To cook the pancakes, heat a large non-stick or cast iron pan over medium heat.
-Add 1-2 tablespoons of butter to the pan and when melted, spoon about 1/3 of the batter into the pan making four 3-inch pancakes.
-Allow to cook for three minutes (or until the bottom is nicely golden), then carefully flip the pancakes and cook another three minutes on the second side (or until nicely browned on both sides and cooked through in the center).
+7. To cook the pancakes, heat a large nonstick or cast-iron pan over medium heat.
+Add 1 to 2 tablespoons of butter to the pan and, when it’s melted, spoon about ⅓ of the batter into the pan making 4 3-inch pancakes.
+Cook for 3 minutes (or until the bottom is nicely golden), then carefully flip the pancakes and cook another 3 minutes on the other side (or until nicely browned on both sides and cooked through in the center).

-8. Remove pancakes to a baking sheet lined with a cooling rack and keep warm in the oven while you cook the remaining eight pancakes.
+8. Remove pancakes to a baking sheet lined with a cooling rack and keep warm in the oven while you cook the remaining 8 pancakes.

 9. While the pancakes cook, whip the heavy cream until it holds soft peaks, then fold in crème fraîche and honey.